-- 75. Many of NWIRP's clients seek waivers of USCIS filing fees.
-When NWIRP helps clients apply for USCIS benefits, it also assists those clients with associated fee-waiver applications. - 76.
-Before USCIS's October 2019 changes to the fee-waiver standard, NWIRP routinely prepared fee-waiver applications based on clients' receipt of means-tested benefits.
+85. When NWIRP helps its direct-representation clients apply for USCIS benefits, it also assists those clients with associated fee-waiver applications.
+Many NWIRP direct-representation clients seek waivers of USCIS filing fees.

+86. Before USCIS's October 2019 changes to the fee-waiver standard, NWIRP routinely prepared fee-waiver applications based on clients' receipt of means-tested benefits.
 In these cases, NWIRP would advise a client receiving such benefits to bring documentation to his or her appointment.
 NWIRP staff could use this documentation to prepare a fee-waiver application in a matter of minutes.

-- 77. NWIRP also routinely prepared successful fee-waiver applications without the documentation required by the October 2019 I-912 form, even for clients who were not receiving means-tested benefits. - 78.
-Further, before USCIS adopted the October 2019 revisions to the I-912 form and instructions, set a date for the 2011 Memorandum to expire, and revised its Policy Manual, NWIRP submitted some fee-waiver applications without the I-912 form and in other cases, combined the fee-waiver applications for multiple members of the same family into one. - 79.
-By increasing documentation requirements, eliminating the most straightforward of the 2011 Memorandum's application criteria, and creating additional uncertainty about how an applicant can successfully establish eligibility for a fee waiver, the October 2019 I-912 form and its instructions, the expiration of the 2011 Memorandum, and the new Policy Manual sections will make applying for fee waivers a more time-consuming and uncertain process. - 80.
-The October 2019 I-912 form and its instructions, the expiration of the 2011 Memorandum, and the new Policy Manual sections thus impair NWIRP's ability to assist clients with immigration legal matters and implement other programs, and conflict with NWIRP's mission.
-In multiple ways, NWIRP will devote scarce resources to counteracting the harmful effects of these agency actions. - 81.
-For instance, the October 2019 I-912 form and its instructions, the expiration of the 2011 Memorandum, and the new Policy Manual sections will cause NWIRP to spend more time, per individual, assisting clients with fee waivers. - a.
-NWIRP will have to spend substantially more time working with many of its feewaiver clients to gather and review additional documentation.
-For example, NWIRP expects that collecting documents from the IRS could be particularly
+87. NWIRP also routinely prepared successful fee-waiver applications without the documentation required by the October 2019 I-912 form, even for clients who were not receiving means-tested benefits.

+88. Further, before USCIS adopted the October 2019 revisions to the I-912 form and instructions, set a date for the 2011 Memorandum to expire, and revised its Policy Manual, NWIRP submitted some fee-waiver applications without the I-912 form.
+Also, in some cases, NWIRP combined the fee-waiver applications for multiple members of the same family into one.

+89. By creating new documentation requirements, eliminating the most straightforward of the 2011 Memorandum's application criteria, and creating additional uncertainty about how an applicant can successfully establish eligibility for a fee waiver, the October 2019 I-912 form and its instructions, the expiration of the 2011 Memorandum, and the new Policy Manual sections will make applying for fee waivers a more burdensome, time-consuming, lengthy, and uncertain process for individual applicants and for NWIRP, in serving its clients.

+90. The October 2019 I-912 form and its instructions, the expiration of the 2011 Memorandum, and the new Policy Manual sections thus impair NWIRP's ability to assist clients with immigration legal matters and implement other programs, and conflict with NWIRP's mission.
+In multiple ways, NWIRP will devote scarce resources to counteracting the harmful effects of these agency actions.

+91. For instance, the October 2019 I-912 form and its instructions, the expiration of the 2011 Memorandum, and the new Policy Manual sections will cause NWIRP to spend more time, per individual, assisting clients with fee waivers, beginning December 2, 2019.

+a.
+NWIRP will have to spend substantially more time working with many of its feewaiver clients to gather, compile, or review additional documentation, and to resubmit applications if USCIS deems clients' initial fee-waiver applications to be insufficient.
+For example, NWIRP expects that, for the first time, it will routinely have to assist clients in seeking and obtaining tax transcripts from the IRS.
+NWIRP expects that helping clients obtain documents from the IRS could be particularly time-consuming with its disabled or elderly clients or others who are likely to lack access to the Internet, accounts in their name, or other requirements for obtaining documents from the IRS online.